Review of the HSBC Cash Rewards Mastercard® Credit Card

 But the Discover it Miles provides 1 cent per mile no matter how you redeem.
 So you can redeem your miles for statement credits for their full value, just like any cash back rewards card.

 So even though it’s technically a travel card, you can use the Discover it Miles like any other rewards card.
-And it’s a pretty good offer compared to other general-use rewards cards, because of the Discover Deals and Mile for Mile Match.
+And it’s a pretty good offer compared to other general-use rewards cards, thanks in large part to Discover Match.

 Discover offers everyone free access to his or her FICO 8 Credit Score, based on TransUnion credit reports.
 You can access this service online at any time, whether you’re a cardholder or not.